inovex/elements/packages/elements/README.md

 # @inovex.de/elements

-This is the core package containing all the inovex elements as pure Web Components.
+This is the core package containing all the inovex Elements as pure Web Components.

-> You can integrate the elements into Angular, React, Vue or JavaScript projects.
+> You can integrate the Elements into Angular, React, Vue or JavaScript projects.
 See below for instructions.

 ## Installation